cal2195/Sandbox/README.md

 ### How do I install it?
 Simply run `./sandbox install` - The install command will install all needed dependencies, and also add the executable to your path.

+Alternatively, you can install `unionfs-fuse` yourself and use `./sandbox` as a portable application!

 ### Okay, now what?
 Once installed, you can create a sandbox from anywhere by typing `sandbox` in a terminal.
 This will create a **temporary** sandbox, that will be destroyed once you exit it. *See **Types of Sandboxes** below!*